 Te Ara O-Rakipaoa cycleway connects Princess Margaret Hospital to Bryndwr, via Spreydon, Middleton, Riccarton and Ilam.

 You can ride from Princess Margaret Hospital to Pioneer or Jellie Park Sports and Recreation Centres for a swim or workout.
 You can travel safely to seven schools along the route, and to the University of Canterbury.
-This cycleway also takes you to the shops on Wairakei Road.

 The cycleway connects with the Quarryman’s Trail cycleway at Sparks Road, Little River Link at Wigram Road, South Express at Suva Street, and Uni–Cycle at Ilam Fields.